bijubayarea/argocd-k8s-aws-route53-external-dns-ingress-tls/README.md

 ```
 ![](https://github.com/bijubayarea/argocd-k8s-aws-route53-external-dns-ingress-tls/blob/main/images/personal_website_tls.png)

-## Verify Route53 is updated with DNS entry
+## Verify Route53 is AUTO updated with DNS entry

 pod external-dns will auto add a DNS A record in hosted zone for the hostname defined in ingress
 Check if the ELB load balancer names is correct entry for the DNS A Record